 The court is also required to grant a stay in favour of foreign arbitral proceedings pursuant to section 4 of the Foreign Awards Law.
-This provision has been applied by the Cayman Islands courts (for example, INEC Engineering Company v Ramoil Holding Company (1997 CILR 230) and Cybernaut Growth Fund, LP).
+This provision has been applied by the Cayman Islands courts (eg, INEC Engineering Company v Ramoil Holding Company (1997 CILR 230) and Sphinx).

 The law of the Cayman Islands does not allow an arbitral tribunal to assume jurisdiction over individuals or entities that are not parties to an arbitration agreement.
 In Unilever plc v ABC International (2008 CILR 87), the court granted injunctive relief restraining the defendant from initiating arbitration proceedings against various companies that had owned the entity, which was a party to an arbitration agreement with the defendant over a period of time.
 The court stated that the group enterprise theory is not a doctrine recognised by Cayman Islands law.

 Section 14(1) provides that the Limitation Law (1996 Revision) applies to arbitration proceedings as it applies to court proceedings.
 Under the Limitation Law, contract claims must be commenced within six years of the breach of contract and tortious claims must be commenced within six years of the date on which damage is suffered.
 Claims for the recovery of land must be commenced within 12 years of the cause of action accruing.